 She’s got two apertures: F11 for sunny and flash, and F8.5 for cloudy.
 It’s pretty easy to follow along with the little pictures around the lens.

 With a toy camera / film camera that I don’t know too well yet, it’s hard so say what kinds of photos she’ll yield.
 You can be sure I’ll show ‘em to you when I get ‘em developed and scanned though.
 I’m still on the first roll, but I find it’s pretty easy to shoot.
 Her click is… petite… to say the least and it’s easy to just fire off a bunch of shots.
 That being said, since she’s not an SLR, I can see through the little viewfinder even if the lens cap is on… and I’ve accidentally shot an unknown number of absolutely black photos with the lens cap still on. haha.
 Oops!
 Oh well.
 I’ll get the hang of it, I’m sure.

-You can purchase your own Golden Half camera online from Four Corner Store if you want to join in the fun!
-I bought mine at Looking Glass Photo in Berkeley.
-It’s the same price, only without the added shipping cost, so if you live in the area, it’s a great deal! :D
+You can purchase your own Golden Half camera online on Amazon if you want to join in the fun!
+Alternately, I bought mine at Looking Glass Photo in Berkeley.
+It’s the same price (at the time of writing this), only without the added shipping cost, so if you live in the area, it’s a great deal! :D

 p.s.
 Check out Jose Villa’s images of Cuba.
 They’re shot on film too, but on a big kid’s camera, and they’re absolutely GORGEOUS (well, just like all of his work).